rupanshusoi/Networks/README.md

 |              80 |          109.630 |

 ## Future Improvements
 The server keeps the entire file to be transmitted in memory the entire time.
 This is not feasible for files that exceed the available memory on the machine.

-A nice extension to the protocol would be support for relaibly sending a file from client to server.
+Another nice extension to the protocol would be support for reliably sending a file the other way: from client to server.

 ## What is the C code?
 The C program is a small exercise for downloading websites over HTTP.
 It exists in the same repository because it was also part of my networks course.